LASER-UMASS/JavaRepair-replication-package/README.md

 ### Artifact Replication Repository for the study on Quality of Automated Program Repair on Real-World Defects

-This repository contains the data and scripts to replicate the results of the paper "Quality of Automated Program Repair on Real-World Defects", Manish Motwani, Mauricio Soto, Yuriy Brun, René Just, and Claire Le Goues, IEEE Transactions on Software Engineering (TSE), 2020.
+This repository contains the data and scripts to replicate the results of the paper "Quality of Automated Program Repair on Real-World Defects", Manish Motwani, Mauricio Soto, Yuriy Brun, René Just, and Claire Le Goues, IEEE Transactions on Software Engineering (TSE), vol. 48, no. 2, February 2022, pp. 637-661.

 The JaRFly framework implementation is availabe at [jarfly.cs.umass.edu](http://jarfly.cs.umass.edu)